 Drummond Island’s ORV system contains a wide variety of terrain.
-From picturesque hardwood forests, to expansive, wide open meadows, spiced up with occasional short rock climbs.
-Discover island routes that run along stone ridges carved out by Lake Huron and the last Ice Age.
-And ride loops that take you near the shore of Lake Huron for some exceptional vistas, as well as distant views of the Canadian shore.
+From picturesque hardwood forests to expansive, wide-open meadows spiced up with occasional short rock climbs.
+Discover island routes along stone ridges carved out by Lake Huron and the last Ice Age.
+And ride loops that take you near the shore of Lake Huron for some exceptional vistas and distant views of the Canadian shore.

 If challenging trails set deep into the woods can be considered a treasure, then Drummond Island has the mother lode.
-Drummond’s trails lend themselves to long extended trail rides where you’ll want to take water, food, first aid, and tools in addition to extra clothing.
+Drummond’s trails lend themselves to long, extended trail rides where you’ll want to take water, food, first aid, tools, and extra clothing.
 With the rugged nature of Drummond’s ATV trails, 4x4 utility ATVs are preferred.
-Even though utility style quads and 4x4s lend themselves more to the kind of ride Drummond has to offer, side-by-sides have ample trails to explore on the ORV routes.
-Stock full sized ORVs and 4x4s can certainly handle most of the island’s full size routes, but it is highly recommended that they be equipped with skid plates because the bottom side of any full sized ORV is going to find itself “making contact” with Drummond along the way.
-Tow hooks are a great idea; lockers or limited slip differentials definitely help, but are not absolutely necessary.
-The key is vehicle ground clearance and being 4x4 capable.
-This is one place where you will get your money’s worth from an aftermarket suspension lift and or tire upgrade!
+Even though utility-style quads and 4x4s lend themselves more to the ride Drummond offers, side-by-sides have ample trails to explore on the ORV routes.
+Stock full-sized ORVs and 4x4s can certainly handle most of the island’s full-size routes, but it is highly recommended that they be equipped with skid plates because the bottom side of any full-sized ORV is going to find itself “making contact” with Drummond along the way.
+Tow hooks are a great idea; lockers or limited slip differentials definitely help but are not absolutely necessary.
+The key is vehicle ground clearance and 4x4 capability.
+This is where you will get your money’s worth from an aftermarket suspension lift and/or tire upgrade!

 Drummond’s trail system is no place for high rates of speed.
 Please be smart and ride safely.